alexgaarciia/ChatGPTExperiments/README.md

 # LLMExperiments
+## Goal of the repository
+The main goal of this repository is to challenge different LLMs or, in other words, trying to discover the flaws of each of them.
+In particular we will be testing ChatGPT, Bard, Mistral and LLaMA.
+In order to do this properly, prompt engineering must be applied correctly to each of them (continue reading for further information).

 ## Large Langue Models
 LLMs are a subset of machine learning models designed to understand and generate human-like text based on the data they have been trained on.
 Here are some characteristics: